wso2/product-ei/gh-docs/message-processor/Admin_Services.md

 ### Creation Flow

 1. Define your Admin Service function
-2. Generate the stub using wsdl
+2. Generate the stub using WSDL
 3. Define function in MessageProcessorAdminServiceClient to call Admin Service function
 4. Call the function from the Message Processor UI jsp